Menu: Breast Cancer Statistics

-Although breast cancer in young women is rare, more than 250,000 women living in the United States today were diagnosed with it under age 40.
-In young women, breast cancer tends to be diagnosed in its later stages and be more aggressive.
-Young women also have a higher mortality rate and higher risk of metastatic recurrence (return of breast cancer in areas beyond the breast).
+Although breast cancer in young adults is rare, more than 250,000 living in the United States today were diagnosed under age 40.
+In young adults, breast cancer tends to be diagnosed in its later stages.
+It also tends to be more aggressive.
+Young adults have a higher mortality rate.
+As well as a higher risk of metastatic recurrence (return of breast cancer in areas beyond the breast).

-Here are some startling statistics and details on how breast cancer is different in younger women.
+Here are some startling statistics and details on how breast cancer is different in younger adults.

-- There is no effective breast cancer screening tool yet for women under 40, most of whom have dense breast tissue that prevents routine mammograms from being a useful screening tool.
+- There is no effective breast cancer screening tool yet for women under 40.
+This is because most have dense breast tissue that prevents routine mammograms from being a useful screening tool.

-- In 2015, the American Cancer Society projected 231,840 new cases of invasive breast cancer among U.S. women annually, as well as an estimated 60,290 additional cases of in situ breast cancer.3 It is estimated that 12,150 cases of breast cancer will be in women under age 40 and approximately 26,393 women will be under 45 years of age.7
+- In 2015, the American Cancer Society projected 231,840 new cases of invasive breast cancer among U.S. women annually.
+As well as an estimated 60,290 additional cases of in situ breast cancer.3 An estimated 12,150 cases of breast cancer in women under age 40.
+Whereas approximately 26,393 women will be under 45 years of age.7

 - Every year, more than 1,000 women under age 40 die from breast cancer.3